vsdmars/rmqctl/README.rst

 Consume
 -------
 - Consume message with specified acknowledge mode
-- Run as daemon, consuming message to STDOUT
+- Run as daemon, consuming message direct to STDOUT

 =====